iExecBlockchainComputing/iexec-stack/README.md

 ```
 ./xtremweb.worker console
 ```
-The client's commands can be called natively in the */bin* folder.
+The client's commands can be called natively in the */bin* folder:
+1. xwapps
+2. xwusers
+3. xwworkers
+4. ...